costinchican/computer_vision_video_segmentation/README.md

-# App for Object detection in Traffic ( e.g : Pedestrian, Car, Bike)
+# App for Object detection in Traffic ( e.g : Pedestrian, Car, Bike) - In Progress

  - Built using the following Python Libraries:
           - Pytorch - Deep Learning model